Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability

-To avoid trivial solutions, we impose the further restriction that $|\widehat{M}(j)|>0$ for all $j\in U_1$.
-We do allow vertices in $U_2$ to be unmatched to any vertices in $U_1$.
+Thus, we can match every $G_k$ to the rest of the graphs while keep the seeding consistency.
 The generalized assignment problem is known to be NP-hard, see \cite{gap2} for background.
-However, there are many good polynomial -time approximation algorithms in the literature, see for example \cite{gap1}, which we use in our examples.
+However, there are many good polynomial-time approximation algorithms in the literature, see for example \cite{gap1}, which we use in our examples.

-Note that in many applications, the true matching $M$ between the vertex sets is a bijection $\phi:U_1\mapsto U_2$.
-In this case, once the unseeded vertices are embedded, we seek to minimize

-over all bijections $\phi:U_1\rightarrow U_2$.
-This minimization is equivalent to the classic linear assignment problem, and can be solved via the Hungarian Algorithm of \cite{kuhn} in order $O(u_1^3)$ steps.